MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-preview-protocol-offload.md

 Remarks
 -------

+Drivers are not required to implement EvtNetAdapterPreviewProtocolOffload, as NetAdapter already blocks protocol offloads that are not compatible with the driver's NET_ADAPTER_POWER_CAPABILITIES.
+However, if your hardware has additional limitations that cannot be expressed in the NET_ADAPTER_POWER_CAPABILITIES structure, then you can use EvtNetAdapterPreviewProtocolOffload to enforce those additional limitations.

 Register your implementation of this callback function by setting the appropriate member of [**NET_ADAPTER_POWER_CAPABILITIES**](net-adapter-power-capabilities.md) and then calling [**NetAdapterSetPowerCapabilities**](netadaptersetpowercapabilities.md) during [*EVT_NET_ADAPTER_SET_CAPABILITIES*](evt-net-adapter-set-capabilities.md).

 In this callback, the driver typically iterates through the *ExistingPowerSettings* to determine whether to accept or reject *ProtocolOffloadToBeAdded*.

 The client driver can use the pointer to examine the [**NDIS_PM_PROTOCOL_OFFLOAD**](https://msdn.microsoft.com/library/windows/hardware/ff566760) structure, but should not retain it.
-NetAdapterCx can release the protocol offload structure without notification to the driver.
+NetAdapterCx will destroy the protocol offload structure once the driver's EvtNetAdapterPreviewProtocolOffload returns.

 For more info, see [Configuring Power Management](configuring-power-management.md).